Faces of Success: Eric Paull

 “I’m a survivor because of the Sexual Assault Center,” says Eric Paull.

 From the outside, it may have looked like Eric had a perfectly normal childhood.
 Growing up in Ohio, his father was a minister and well-known figure in the community.
 What everyone couldn’t see was Paull was sexually abused by his father and two others starting at the age of five.
 As a teenager, Eric decided to break the silence and take his life back.
-Although his father was ultimately convicted and imprisoned, the hurt Eric had experienced would take years of hard work and healing.
+Although his father was ultimately convicted and imprisoned, the hurt Eric had experienced would take years of hard work and healing through counseling.

 “I knew I had to get some problems solved and some help.”